mr-manuel/venus-os_dbus-serialbattery_docs/docs/general/install.md

 ## Settings for your BMS/battery

 You need to first set up your BMS hardware to match your cells.
-You would do this, if you build you own battery or your manufacturer/installer have done this for you.
+You would do this, if you build your own battery or your manufacturer/installer have done this for you.

 The important steps:

 * Use the same cells (type, branch and capacity) and make sure they are balanced.
 * You need to correctly set your battery capacity to match the cells you are using.
 Your SoC calculation in your BMS will be wrong otherwise.
-If you use `120Ah` cells then your battery capacity will be `120Ah` etc.
+If you use `120Ah` cells then your battery capacity will be `120Ah`, etc.
 * You need to correctly set your min/max cell protection voltages.
 These are voltages when your BMS will disconnect to protect your cells like `2.85V` and `3.65V`.
 Your driver limits should be between these and NOT the same.

 Check the [How to connect and prepare the battery/BMS](./connect.md) page if you didn't already or for BMS specific settings.